 Author: Sue Smethurst

 Sue Smethurst’s The Freedom Circus is not only a well-written novel but one that perfectly exemplifies the power of people.
-While it is a difficult read at times, it is also an important piece of literature in society’s current climate and should not be overlooked; The Freedom Circus does exceptional cultural work as it reminds readers not only of the past but of why we should fight so hard to preserve the intimate details of it.
+While it can be a difficult read, it is also a valuable piece of literature in society’s current climate.

-Each time Smethurst sat down with her grandmother-in-law, Mindla, to hear and record her story of the Holocaust, she was shooed away.
-At the time of the recording, Mindla was living in a Jewish nursing home in Melbourne with other survivors; although her body was deteriorating, her memory sharp as a tack.
-Mindla would insist that her story was ‘nothing special’ and questioned why there was such an interest in it.
-As her health began to deteriorate, Smethurst began to push harder to uncover the truth.
-Each week Smethurst would bring a cake from her favourite shop in St Kilda, a bottle of the brightest nail polish available, a selection of old pictures, and her tape recorder to capture Mindla’s history.
-And what an unbelievable one it was.
-Smethurst learnt the story of a young woman who lived in Warsaw who met and fell in love with Kubush, a performer in one of Poland’s premier circuses.
-When Poland was divided by the Russian and German armies, Mindla and Kubush escaped with their young son — embarking on a daunting journey through the USSR and the Middle East to Africa and eventually Australia.
+Each week Smethurst would bring a cake from her favourite shop in St Kilda, a bottle of the brightest nail polish, a selection of old pictures, and her tape recorder to capture her grandmother-in-law’s history.
+Through conversing with Mindla, Smethurst learned the story of a young woman who lived in Warsaw and fell in love with a performer in one of Poland’s premier circuses.
+The two embarked on a daunting journey through the USSR and the Middle East to Africa and eventually Australia.